 • Changing the tip cartilages from a “U-Shape” to a “V-Shape” will tend to narrow the nostrils and can decrease the airflow when you breathe.
 This can produce breathing difficulties if done to excess.

 What about your particular situation?
 There is no substitute for a visit to a plastic surgeon’s office to understand how your nose might be improved.

-Should you have further questions, please contact my office.
+Should you have further questions about rhinoplasty, please contact my office.

 George Sanders, M.D.